CSmithy89/ultimate-ai-rag/docs/stories/11-9-a2a-session-persistence.md

 ## Definition of Done

 - [x] Redis persistence implemented
-- [ ] Tests run and documented
+- [x] Tests run and documented
 - [ ] Documentation updated

 ## Dev Notes

 A2A session manager now persists sessions to Redis and reloads on demand.
 Sessions are still cached in memory for fast access.
+Tests executed locally.

 ## Dev Agent Record

 ### Agent Model Used

-gpt-5
+gpt-4o

 ### Debug Log References